r-Larch/multi-deploy/README.md

 ## Compose and Traefik tips

 - Don’t publish ports on app services; Traefik connects over the shared `web` network
-- Ensure your app listens on the internal port you configure (default 8080)
-- Update the router Host rule to your domain (e.g., `example.com`)
+- In `compose.server.yml`, only the service needs `traefik.enable=true` and to join the `web` network
-- Use additional Traefik labels as needed (middlewares, custom routers, etc.)
+- Put all other Traefik labels in your app repo compose if needed (middlewares, routers, etc.)

 ## Operations